-In April, the ForRangers founders, Sam Taylor and Peter Newland are attempting to put the ForRangers flag on the summit of the worlds highest peak – Mt Everest.
-This has come after months of training and preparation including summiting Mt Blanc and 8,000m peak Mt Manaslu in the Himalayas.
+In April 2019, the ForRangers founders, Sam Taylor and Peter Newland headed to Nepal to put the ForRangers flag on the summit of the worlds highest peak – Mt Everest.
+This was a result of months of training and preparation, including summiting Mt Blanc and 8,000m peak Mt Manaslu in the Himalayas.

 The For Rangers team raise money by taking part in (and encouraging others to take part in) extreme events around the world and soliciting philanthropic support.